 - See also: pl-i, fortran, cobol, algol, systemz, c, java, bcpl, pl360, yacc, hal-s, freebsd, linux, pl-m

-- I have 26 facts about XPL Programming Language. what would you like to know? email me and let me know how I can help.
+- Have a question about XPL Programming Language not answered here?
+Email me and let me know how I can help.